the-galah-survey/the-galah-survey.github.io/dr3/value_added_catalogues.md

 * All `GALAH_DR3_VAC_GaiaEDR3_v2` entries have an angular distance between their Gaia DR2 and eDR3 sources smaller than 160 mas, and 99.9 per cent are within 20 mas.
 * There is a Gaia eDR3 source for every entry in the `GALAH_DR3_main_allstar_v2` table.
     - There are 111 entries in the `GALAH_DR3_main_allspec_v2` table that lack a Gaia `source_id` as we have not attempted to find them in Gaia eDR3 and they never had a Gaia DR2 `source_id`.
 Of these 38 are bright stars and do have a parallax from Hipparcos.
-* 17654 stars had more than one Gaia eDR3 match (98 per cent two matches and the remainder with 3 or 4 matches).
-For simplicity we have chosen the match with the smallest angular distances between the Gaia DR2 and Gaia eDR3 position as reported by the `gaiaedr3.dr2_neighbourhood`.
+* 17654 stars had more than one Gaia eDR3 match (98 per cent of these had only two matches, and the remainder with 3 or 4 matches).
+For simplicity we have chosen the closest match in angular distance between the Gaia DR2 and Gaia eDR3 position as reported by the `gaiaedr3.dr2_neighbourhood`.
-    - For over 99 per cent of stars the closest match had an angular distance <10 mas, and second closest match was >600 mas.
+    - For over 99 per cent of ~18000 stars, the closest match had an angular distance <10 mas, and second closest match was >600 mas.
     - There is likely source confusion for <100 stars.
-For instance, for 57 of the 17000 stars with multiple matches in the `gaiaedr3.dr2_neighbourhood` table, the second closest match in angular distance has a smaller magnitude difference between Gaia DR2 and eDR3.
+For instance, for 57 of the ~18000 stars with multiple matches in the `gaiaedr3.dr2_neighbourhood` table, the second closest match in angular distance has a smaller magnitude difference between Gaia DR2 and eDR3.

 ---